alumet-dev/alumet/plugin-kwollect-input/README.md

 # Kwollect-input Plugin

 The **Kwollect-input** plugin creates a **source** in Alumet that collects processor energy usage measurements via [Kwollect](https://gitlab.inria.fr/grid5000/kwollect) on the Grid’5000 platform.
-Currently, it mainly gathers power consumption data (in watts).
+Currently, it mainly gathers power consumption data (in watts) on only one node at a time.

 ## Requirements

 - You must have an account on Grid’5000.
-- You want to collect Kwollect data, specifically wattmeter measurements, on a node or cluster.
+- You want to collect Kwollect data, specifically wattmeter measurements, on a node.

+The clusters & nodes that supports wattmeter are these ones:
+- **grenoble**: servan, troll, yeti, wattmetre1, wattmetre2
+- **lille**: chirop, wattmetrev3-1
+- **lyon**: gemini, neowise, nova, orion, pyxis, sagittaire, sirius, taurus, wattmetre1, wattmetrev3-1, wattmetrev3-2
+- **nancy**: gros⁺, gros-wattmetre2
+- **rennes**: paradoxe, wattmetrev3-1

 ## Example Metrics Collected